4ur1X/nyuadlife/README.md

 - I first completed the main trailer (home) page completely so as to make it easier to build other pages based on it.
 - It was a bit hard for me to decide as to what interactivity to add to the website using JavaScript.
 So, I just added a button that when clicked changes the background color of the site, and when the user hovers over the links, it highlights and enlarges them.
 I also implemented a countdown timer using JavaScript (by referring to W3Schools).
 - Once all the pages were completed, I went through the code again to remove any unnecessary parts and make it more legible while also adding comments.

+### Reflection

+I am satisfied that my website looks exactly similar to my wireframe.
+It's minimalistic and simple to navigate.
+Though, I changed a few designs at a few places to make it look better.
+I would have liked to add more interactivity to my website, but considering this was my first time making a full website using JavaScript, I'd consider it a good start for me.